- Litigation

 On September 2, 2021, after the parties completed briefing on cross motions for summary judgment, the court declared unlawful the U.S. government’s turnbacks of asylum seekers arriving at ports of entry along the U.S southern border.
 Specifically, the court concluded that turning back asylum seekers violates section 706(1) of the Administrative Procedure Act and the Fifth Amendment’s Due Process Clause because the Immigration and Nationality Act imposes a mandatory duty on government officials to inspect and process asylum seekers who are arriving at ports of entry.

-Preliminary Injunction Addressing the Intersection of Metering and the Application of the Asylum Transit Ban
+Permanent Injunction Addressing the Intersection of Metering and the Application of the Asylum Transit Ban

-While this case has been pending, and asylum seekers remain stranded in Mexico under the Turnback Policy, the Trump administration issued an interim final rule (the “Asylum Ban”) barring individuals from asylum eligibility in the United States if they transited through a third country and did not seek protection there first.
-On September 26, 2019, Plaintiffs filed a motion for preliminary injunction and a motion seeking provisional class certification asking the district court to keep Defendants from applying the Asylum Ban to provisional class members, in order to maintain their eligibility for asylum until the court rules on the legality of the Trump administration’s metering policy in this case.
+While this case was pending, and asylum seekers remained stranded in Mexico under the Turnback Policy, the Trump administration issued an interim final rule (the “Asylum Ban”) barring individuals from asylum eligibility in the United States if they transited through a third country and did not seek protection there first.
+On September 26, 2019, Plaintiffs filed a motion for preliminary injunction and a motion seeking provisional class certification asking the district court to keep Defendants from applying the Asylum Ban to provisional class members.

 On November 19, 2019, the court provisionally certified a class consisting of “all non-Mexican asylum seekers who were unable to make a direct asylum claim at a U.S. [port of entry] before July 16, 2019 because of the U.S. Government’s metering policy, and who continue to seek access to the U.S. asylum process.”
 The court also blocked Defendants from applying the Asylum Ban to members of the provisional class and ordered that Defendants apply pre-Asylum Ban practices for processing the asylum applications of members of the class.